 Although the fish pavilion is a far cry from many seafood markets found in port cities, it does offer a good selection of local delicacies like eels and lampreys as well as smoked flounder, live carp and marinated herring.
 Many of the poor devils on display writhe around on beds of crushed ice or slowly move their mouths contemplating how they got into this mess.
 More exotic creatures like squid and prawns can be bought thawed or frozen.
-The pavilion is also home to an Ilģuciems stand selling traditional kvass as well as a number of tasty beers.
+The pavilion is also home to a Rižskij Samogon stand selling a traditional honey-based moonshine.
 Open 08:00 - 18:00.

 A number of good restaurants can be found at the market (see venues below).
 Proper toilets are available for a small fee of €0.30 in the small hall between the fish and vegetable pavilions and for free at the Centrālais food court.
 You can also buy freshly baked Uzbek non (bread) nearby, but be prepared to queue up.